xenondevs/Docs/docs/invui2/window.md

 ### Merchant Window

 The merchant window can be created using `#!kotlin MerchantWindow.builder()`.
 It consists of a `3x1` upper gui and a `9x4` lower gui.
-Additionally, you can define a list of trades that will show up as a scrollable list of buttons on the left side.
+Additionally, you can set a list of trades that will show up as a scrollable list of buttons on the left side.
 A trade consists of three [items](item.md) and some additional metadata.
 When a trade is clicked, the click handlers of all three items are fired.

 ![](assets/img/window/merchant.png){width=500}